One Child Nation: One-child policy

-The One-Child Policy is the main theme of ‘One Child Nation’ as Nanfu Wang explores its impact.
-Within the conducted interview with Zaodi Wang (Nanfu Wang’s mother), she reveals the struggles that she faced as a result of going against the one-child policy, and birthing two children: Nanfu Wang and Zhihao Wang.
-The audience is informed that Zaodi Wang’s father, Zhimei Wang, opposed the movement to sterilise Zaodi Wang after Nanfu Wang’s birth.
+The One-Child Policy is the main theme of One Child Nation as Nanfu Wang explores its impact.
+Within the conducted interview with Zaodi Wang (Nanfu Wang's mother), she reveals the struggles that she faced as a result of going against the one-child policy, and birthing two children: Nanfu Wang and Zhihao Wang.
+The audience is informed that Zaodi Wang's father, Zhimei Wang, opposed the movement to sterilise Zaodi Wang after Nanfu Wang's birth.
 They avoided this forced sterilisation by agreeing to wait five years before having another child.
-Not fully discussed within this documentary was the inclusion of this condition which allowed women to become pregnant again with a second child and would often cost the family a fine of approximately 4,000 yuan ($500 USD), and was more common in rural areas.
+Not fully discussed within this documentary was the inclusion of this condition which allowed women to become pregnant again with a second child and would often cost the family a fine of approximately 4,000 yuan (US$500), and was more common in rural areas.
 Zaodi reveals that if she had birthed another girl, she would have felt that she had no choice but to abandon her.
 Nanfu Wang also admits that she felt embarrassed growing up because she had a sibling, and was not an only child like the rest of her peers at school.
 The documentary goes on to discuss the prominent role of state propaganda, such as opera, in spreading the one-child policy.
-In many areas slogans, such as “Better blood flowing like streams than children born outside the state plan” were painted onto village walls, in order to fear-monger and spread the one-child policy further.
+In many areas slogans, such as "Better blood flowing like streams than children born outside the state plan" were painted onto village walls, in order to fear-monger and spread the one-child policy further.